top of page

 Also available in larger sizes - email me.

-the Artemision horse and jockey
+bronze sculpture group of the Artemision horse and jockey

 SKU: BS-47